GSA/site-scanning-documentation/about/project-management/api-2.0-design.md

 Base URL: https://api.gsa.gov/technology/site-scanning/v1/

+* `/` - Goes to a Swagger page
 * `/websites` - Paginated return of all websites with the 8-15 'basic website data' fields included
-* `/websites/datacategory` _[Where datacategory indicates which set of further data fields]_ - Paginated return of all websites with the basic data fields as well as with a set of the further data fields (see question 1 below).
+* ~`/websites/datacategory` _[Where datacategory indicates which set of further data fields]_ - Paginated return of all websites with the basic data fields as well as with a set of the further data fields (see question 1 below).~
   * `datacategory` options = `expanded-general`, `locations`, `what else?`
 * `/websites/targeturl/` _[Where targeturl indicates a specific Target URL]_ - The 'basic website data' fields for the target URL, e.g. `18f.gsa.gov`
-* `/websites/targeturl/datacategory` - The 'basic website data' fields for the target URL that also includes a set of further data fields.
+* ~`/websites/targeturl/datacategory` - The 'basic website data' fields for the target URL that also includes a set of further data fields.~

 **Query Options:**

 ...
+count...
+page...

 ### Questions

+* Affirm what exact queryability functionality should exist.
+* What does the json actually look? - Settled - all of the fields and flat.

-* Should each data call contain all data fields for that Target URL?
-Or should there be a way to call in X or Y set of data fields (e.g. expanded basic data, /something data, basic scan results, details of each scan results, programs (e.g. dap, uswds, what else))
+* ~Should each data call contain all data fields for that Target URL?
+Or should there be a way to call in X or Y set of data fields (e.g. expanded basic data, /something data, basic scan results, details of each scan results, programs (e.g. dap, uswds, what else))~
-* If we had a /websites level to the API, should we have an (e.g.) /agencies level.
-If so, what data fields would it have?
+* ~If we had a /websites level to the API, should we have an (e.g.) /agencies level.
+If so, what data fields would it have?~
-* Should we include in an API return for the basic data a data field that indicates that there's more data and links off to it.
+* ~Should we include in an API return for the basic data a data field that indicates that there's more data and links off to it.~
-* What should we have at the root endpoint`/`?
-I currently have this returning documentation about the API.
+* Should querying ability include options like `begins with`, `contains`, range, etc.?
+* Should we have some sort of sorting ability?

 ### Other Ideas